hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 # How to enable developer mode on webOS

-Considering that HP has discontinued everything, enabling developer mode is a must if you want to install packages, etc. You can enable developer mode simply by typing `webos20090606` in the “Just Type” input bar on the webOS home screen.
+Considering that HP has discontinued everything, enabling developer mode is a must if you want to install packages, etc. You can enable developer mode simply by typing:

+    webos20090606

+in the “Just Type” input bar on the webOS home screen.
 The instructions from then one will be self-explanatory.

 # How to install applications on the HP Touchpad